Duke of Atholl: Family history

 The dukedom of Atholl and remaining titles were passed on to the late Duke's fourth cousin twice removed, Iain Murray, the tenth Duke of Atholl.
 He was the grandson of Sir Evelyn Murray, son of Sir George Murray, grandson of Dr George Murray, Bishop of Rochester, son of Bishop Lord George Murray, second son of the third Duke.
 As all the English titles had become extinct on the ninth Duke's death, the tenth Duke was not entitled to an automatic seat in the House of Lords, gaining in 1957 the then unfortunate distinction of being the highest ranking peer without a seat in the upper chamber of parliament.
 However, in 1958 Atholl was elected a Scottish representative peer and was able to take a seat in the House of Lords.
 Through the Peerage Act 1963 all hereditary Scottish peers gained the right to sit in the House of Lords.
 The tenth Duke was unmarried and was succeeded in 1996 by his second cousin once removed, John Murray, 11th Duke of Atholl.
 He was the grandson of the Rev. Douglas Stuart Murray, brother of the aforementioned Sir George Murray, great-grandfather of the tenth Duke.
 On his death in 2012, the eleventh Duke was succeeded by his eldest son, Bruce Murray, 12th Duke of Atholl.

-Other family members
+Notable family members

 Lord Mungo Murray (Am Morair Mungo Moireach),1668-1700 wearing a belted plaid about 1680.
 Son of 1st Marquess of Atholl.